Applying for social housing

-you do not owe rent arrears from a previous tenancy
+- you do not owe rent arrears from a previous tenancy

-    - you must be in a property that is, at least, two bedrooms overcrowded according to the bedroom standard
+- you must be in a property that is, at least, 2 bedrooms overcrowded, according to the bedroom standard

 - your current housing is in a poor state of repair and has a moderate ongoing effect on your health

 - you have a medical condition or disability which is affected by your housing